 The Moms Advice to New Dads

-When sharing advice for new dads upon leaving the hospital, there was one other group of people that we found it important to ask — new moms.
+When sharing advice for new dads upon leaving the hospital, we found it necessary to ask one other group of people — new moms.
 So, I turned to the wives of these wonderful men.
 Here’s what they had to say.

 We may be a little bit emotional — and that’s okay.